 The OfS shall establish, and publish on its website, a procedure to investigate and deal with complaints from providers and members of the public, including students, about the OfS's actions.
-This shall be in accordance with Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Parliamentary and Health Service Ombudsman's Principles of Good Complaint Handling and Health Service Ombudsman and <a href
+This shall be in accordance with Parliamentary and Health Service Ombudsman's Principles of Good Complaint Handling.